ShuweiShao/AF-SfMLearner/README.md

-<font size = 15>Self-Supervised Monocular Depth and Ego-Motion Estimation in Endoscopy: Appearance
-Flow to the Rescue</font>
+# Self-Supervised Monocular Depth and Ego-Motion Estimation in Endoscopy: Appearance Flow to the Rescue